monxvoll/monxvoll/README.md

 <br>

 <p align="justify">
   <em>I'm a proud Software Engineering student from Boyacá, currently studying at UPTC, with a strong passion for backend development.
 Although backend is my main focus at the moment, I’m open to exploring other areas for combining them in the future.
-I’m currently specializing in Java, Go and the technologies surrounding it.
+I’m currently specializing in Go and the technologies surrounding it.
 I'm driven by the desire to keep learning and exploring new languages and tools within this world.</em>
 </p>

 <br>